 What are nasal polyps?

-Nasal polyps are soft fleshy swellings that grow inside the nose.
+Nasal polyps are soft fleshy swellings that grow inside your nose.
 They may be yellowish, grey or pink in colour.
 They are common and non-cancerous (benign).
 Nasal polyps can vary greatly in size.
 There may be only one but sometimes several grow like a small bunch of grapes on a stem.

 What causes nasal polyps?

-The medical name for the inflammation of the nose and sinuses is rhinosinusitis.
+The medical name for the inflammation of your nose and sinuses is rhinosinusitis.
 Often the cause is unknown but it can be due, in part, to infection.
 Nasal polyps can be a part of this condition.

-Who gets nasal polyps?
+Who develops nasal polyps?

-2-4 in 100 people will develop nasal polyps at some stage in their lives.
+Around 4 in 100 people will develop nasal polyps at some stage in their lives.
 Nasal polyps can affect anyone but most cases occur in people over the age of 40 years.
 They are twice as common in men as in women.
 Nasal polyps are uncommon in children.
 A child with nasal polyps should also be checked for cystic fibrosis, as cystic fibrosis is a risk factor for developing nasal polyps.
 (About 1 in 2 people with cystic fibrosis have nasal polyps.)